 Pioneering Ayahuasca Retreat Center in the Peruvian Amazon

-The Temple has safely facilitated healing for over 5000 people since 2007 and forged an exemplary reputation for stringent safety protocols, compassionate care and a balance of female and male healers and facilitators.
+The Temple has safely facilitated healing for thousands of people since 2007 and forged an exemplary reputation for stringent safety protocols, compassionate care and a balance of female and male healers and facilitators.
 We have used our experience to fine-tune a synthesis of ancient Shipibo medicine traditions and modern and Eastern integrative practices that now extends to comprehensive aftercare and integration support long after guests have returned home.
-All this takes place with an institutional focus on sustainability, permaculture, ethics and social responsibility.
+All this takes place with an institutional focus on sustainability, permaculture, ethics, and social responsibility.